WhiteSoxx/WhiteSoxx/README.md

 # Thank you for checking out my profile!
 I'm a Computer Science and Engineering student in Lisbon.

-I have a passion for gaming and writing.
+I have a passion for game design and writing.
 While this account won't see any repositories added for a while, know I'll work hard to finish my degree and pour time into what I love: creating.

 <picture>